An Impartial Good Buying Guide

 - Are the carcasses acrylic bonded to ensure no peeling?

 - Are the carcasses rigid and supplied complete, with hinges and doors fitted?
 This can reduce the fitting price considerably.

 - Is a broad range of carcass colours offered?
 White only or limited colours indicates mass production and possibly poorer quality.
 The units will probably be restricted to standard sizes only.

-- What is the colour of the backs of the doors?
+- What colour are the backs of doors?
 They should be the same colour as the fronts, an indicator of real quality.

 - Can your kitchen be painted to your specifications?

 - Is a broad range of size units and different combinations of drawer packs offered?